cr4zys4mw1se/x42-bash-scripts/README.md

   * Download the script(s)
   * Make it executable - `chmod +x script.sh`
   * Run the script - `./script.sh`
-  * Enter password and/or requested information when prompted
+  * Enter requested information when prompted

 ## Edits Required:
 * None at this time